openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Access_ORA_Info.rst

 .. _Remove a student response from peer grading:

 ************************************************
-Remove a student response from peer grading
+Remove a Student Response from Peer Grading
 ************************************************

 If you use open response assessments, students might alert you to vulgar, abusive, or otherwise inappropriate responses that they have seen while performing peer assessments.
-In such a situation you can locate and cancel the submission.
+In such a situation you can :ref:`locate<Locate a specific ORA submission>` and cancel the submission.
 Doing so removes the inappropriate response from peer assessments so that it is no longer shown to other students.

 .. note:: Removing a student's submission is an irreversible action.